|Tel. 02476 574964|

 Senior Teaching Fellow

-BA in English Literature (Sheffield); MA in Nineteenth-Century Studies (Sheffield); PhD in English Literature (University of Sheffield); Postgraduate Certificate in Higher Education (University of Nottingham)
+BA in English Literature (University of Sheffield); MA in Nineteenth-Century Studies (University of Sheffield); PhD in English Literature (University of Sheffield); Postgraduate Certificate in Higher Education (University of Nottingham)

 - Liberal Arts: Qualitative Research Methods

 - Liberal Arts: Utopia: Text, Theory, Practice

 I have also designed and delivered a range of literature modules across different times periods and genres in English departments at former institutions.

 - British Socialism and Walt Whitman: ‘The Love of Comrades’ (New York: Routledge, Feb 2016)

 - ‘Poetry and Fin de Siècle Socialism’, Literature Compass (November 2016)

 - ‘The “Labour Prophet”?: Representations of Walt Whitman in the British Nineteenth-Century Socialist Press’, Walt Whitman Quarterly Review, 30 (2013), 115-137